nelder/php-pdo-mysql/README.md

 This function allows users in PHP to interface with mySQL databases using the PDO library which has the benefit of allowing prepared statements to avoid the potential exploit of a sql injection attack.
 This is particularly useful when running frontend web applications.

 ###Sample Use
-Select statememnt returned in an associative array.
+Select statement returned in an associative array.
 One value is then echoed.
 ```php
 $return = sqlQuery($connection, "SELECT * FROM my_users;");
 echo $return[0]['username']